fl1ckje/GNSS-SDR-Assistant/README.md

 At the current time, this application can:
 * run spectrum analyzer as subprocess with [HackRF One] SDR;
 * run GNSS-SDR as subprocess with provided conf file;
-* provide information about GNSS_Synchro and PVT_Monitor serialized objects from GNSS-SDR.
+* provide information from GNSS_Synchro and PVT_Monitor protobuf serialized objects, which are generated and transmitted from GNSS-SDR to IP-network using UDP protocol.

 ## Supported operating systems
 Application runs on Linux: